-Security is core to our values, and we value the input of security researchers acting in good faith to help us maintain a high standard for the security and privacy for our users.
-This includes encouraging responsible vulnerability research and disclosure.
-This policy sets out our definition of good faith in the context of finding and reporting vulnerabilities, as well as how we handle your report.
+Security is core to our values, and we value the input of security researchers acting in good faith to help us maintain a high standard for the security and privacy for our users, this includes encouraging responsible vulnerability research and disclosure.

 Responsible disclosure implies that the reporting person has not disclosed data to any other parties without consent.